infostellarinc/stellarstation-api/README.md

 - [Java](https://javadoc.io/doc/com.stellarstation.api/stellarstation-api/)
 - [Go](https://godoc.org/github.com/infostellarinc/go-stellarstation/api/v1)

+When using `proto` files from this repository directly in client code, make sure to only use [tagged releases](https://github.com/infostellarinc/stellarstation-api/releases).
+Using `proto` files from any non-tagged revision will likely not work correctly or maintain backwards compatibility.

+The API follows semantic versioning - any breaking, backwards incompatible change will be made while increasing the major version.

 ### Java

 We provide precompiled client stubs for Java.
 Java users can just add a dependency on